rwth-acis/Virtual-Agents-Framework/Templates/README.md

 Check out the [documentation pages](https://rwth-acis.github.io/Virtual-Agents-Framework/) and select the version that you are using.

 You can also find practical examples of features in the package's samples.
-To access these follow these steps:
+To access them, follow these steps:

 1. In Unity, go to "Window > Package Manager".
 2. Make sure that the dropdown menu in the top left of the package manager window is set to "Packages: In Project".